 But what if you don’t have the raw materials of family history?
 Are you part of a family that hasn’t handed down its stories?
 Are you an orphan, missing a parent, adopted or fostered?
 Are you African-American, Native American, Latin American in a country whose records are by and for European-American people?
 Are your country of origin’s records not computerized, or difficult to find?
 Increasingly, there are tools available online to help you uncover secrets.
 It’s natural to want those answers, yet hard to come by them without expertise.

 Sir Francis Bacon believed that in genealogy “consisteth a part of the knowledge of a man’s own self.
 It is a great spur to virtue to look back on the worth of our line.”
 Ancestors Alive! believes that, in order to go forward, we have to look back to know who our ancestors were.
-Their examples provide inspiration for today and tomorrow.
+Their examples provide inspiration and strength for today and tomorrow.

 Genealogical research takes WORK, discernment, and experience.
 Are you short on time?
 Are you afraid of the dedication required to use a basic Ancestry.com or FamilySearch.org account, to decipher the implications of your genealogical DNA test, to use GEDmatch.com, MyHeritage, FTDNA or DNA.land to find your cousins, or to answer even simple questions about your lineage?
 Do you want to accomplish a specific goal or produce a particular piece of research but you don’t have the expertise?
-Would you like to create a family book or a pedigree chart, for yourself or as a gift for someone else, but lack the interest to dig into research?

 If you said yes to any of these questions, it might be time to find someone to start your research for you.
 Ask yourself: